-Health Services clinicians can write letters of reference or support to specialists, when requested, to support both hormone therapy and surgical procedures.
+Health Services clinicians can write letters of reference or support to specialists, to support both hormone therapy and surgical procedures.
 These letters are not required by some providers to initiate hormones.
 Most surgical procedures require letters of support or recommendation by a primary care provider and one or two mental health providers.

 The Medical Director of College Health Services will write letters of support required for changes to gender markers on Passports and state issued driver’s licenses.
 Specific requirements and forms will vary by state.
 An ongoing relationship with a Health Center clinician or consultation with outside provider is required prior to a consultation meeting with the Medical Director.

-The Health Center provides STI screening, pap smears and chest exams consistent with Centers for Disease Control, American Cancer Society and WPATH.
+The Health Center provides STI screening, pap smears and chest exams consistent with the Centers for Disease Control, American Cancer Society and WPATH.

 Health Insurance consultation and guidance